 Logistic regression analysis showed which factors influence the relation between maltreatment and suicidal thoughts, suicide attempts and suicide (total) (see Table 8).
-It revealed that 'negative self-concept', 'social support', 'teacher support' and 'connectedness with parents' reliably predict suicide (total) in persons who have been maltreated in their childhood.
-The odds ratio of child maltreatment for suicide (total) was highest in 'negative self-concept' (OR=4.76) and more modest in 'teacher support' (OR=2.02).
-Furthermore, the risk of suicide (total) is increased considerably by a lack of 'connectedness with parents' (OR=0.10).
-However, 'social support' decreases the risk of suicide (total) (OR=0.41).
-'Social support' is also a protective factor for suicide attempts in maltreated adults (OR=0.40).
-Additionally, 'connectedness with parents' protects against suicide attempts as well (OR=0.17).
-A risk factor for attempts is 'teacher support' (OR=2.34).
-The score on 'suicidal thoughts' was increased nearly 7-fold by a 'negative self-concept'.
-Again, 'social support' (OR=0.53) and 'connectedness with parents' (OR=0.22) act as protectors of suicidal thoughts.
+It revealed that 'negative self-concept', 'social support', 'teacher support', 'relationship with parents' and 'present contact with parents' reliably predict suicide (total) in persons who have been maltreated in their childhood.
+The odds ratio of child maltreatment for suicide (total) was highest in 'negative self-concept' (OR=4.65) and more modest in 'teacher support (OR=2.31).
+Furthermore, the risk of suicide is decreased by 'social support' (OR=0.45), 'relationship with parents' (OR=0.34) and 'present contact with parents' (OR=0.26).
+A 'negative self-concept' is associated with a nearly 7-fold increased risk of suicidal thoughts.
+Additionally, 'present contact with parents' decreases the risk of suicidal thoughts (OR=0.34).
+For suicide attempts, only 'teacher support' (OR=2.67) increases the risk.
+'Relationship with parents' (OR=0.22) and 'present contact with parents' (OR=0.39), decrease the number of reports of suicide attempts.